timboormans/SIDN-XML-WHOIS/README.md

 ```

 ###### Author notes
+* Updated in 2022 with some small improvements, making the library a final version.
 * Initiated in 2010 and revised in 2012.
 Overhauled in 2018 to keep it working with PHP 7+ and added support for all new available functionality.
 * Published on GitHub for easier community driven development.